 Stellar Foxtaurs, having been designed with the best traits of Chakats and Foxtaurs, tend to have similar views towards casual sex.
 Though mating habits vary with some breeds, Polars don't form permanent relationships while Deserts tend towards triads, and Starwalkers mate as a large group but carefully control breeding.

-Of course, at the end of the movie, both relationships end, as Colleen goes back to Yivo's universe with shkler, closing the portal between the universes behind them, and the movie ends with the Aesop that "love doesn't share itself with the world".
+In the Futurama movie The Beast With A Billion Backs, Fry briefly dates a girl named Colleen who is living with her four other boyfriends.
+The main plot is centered around Yivo, a massive, hermaphroditous alien who starts a relationship with every organic being in the universe.
+At the end of the movie, both relationships end, as Colleen goes back to Yivo's universe with shkler, closing the portal between the universes behind them, and the movie ends with the Aesop that "love doesn't share itself with the world".
+Old Man Waterfall states that he loves his seven wives, and his husband.

 The Netherland's first married trio.
 The guy was married to a wife and they both registered a partnership with the second woman, who is a partner, but not legally a wife.